ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-1-google-adwords-scripts/image-1.jpg" alt="linearly separable data">

-If you want to query a particular report, it is important to first look at what fields are available for that report.
+If you want to query a particular report, it is important to look at the fields are available for that report.
 For instance, the attribute field “criteria”, which refers to keywords, is not available in the “ad group performance” report.

-# Access account data from MCC
+## Access account data from MCC

 The first thing that you have to do, is to create an empty AdWords script.
 To do so, go under tools & settings > scripts and click on the blue plus on the top left corner.